VishalRaut2106/CDN-collector./README.md

 ![Lucide React](https://img.shields.io/badge/Lucide-React-222222?style=for-the-badge&logo=lucide&logoColor=white)
 ![Vercel](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white)

 This is a Next.js application that allows users to search for and generate CDN links for popular CSS and JavaScript libraries.
-The application uses the cdnjs API to search for libraries and provides a list of famous libraries for quick access.
+The application uses the CDNJS API to search for libraries and provides a list of famous libraries for quick access.

 ## Features

-- Search for CSS and JavaScript libraries using the cdnjs API.
+- Search for CSS and JavaScript libraries using the CDNJS API.
 - A curated list of famous libraries for quick access.
 - Select multiple libraries and generate CDN tags for them.
 - Copy the generated tags to the clipboard.